jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/infrastructureVm-README.md

     ** (generate:3569): WARNING **: 14:10:11.987: Permissions for /etc/netplan/99-config.yaml are too open.
 Netplan configuration should NOT be accessible by others.
     ```
 * Run `$ sudo netplan apply`
-* Ensure that the device names `ens??` within `~/netplan/100-config.yaml` match with those created in your vm
 * Ensure that /etc/NetworkManager/NetworkManager.conf has the lines below
   ```
   [ifupdown]